maker-ATOM/Robonautica-AMR/README.md

 ## Task pending

-Due to time constrain the following tasks were not completed.
+Due to time constrains the following tasks were not completed.

-- [ ] Scan the ArUco markers and store the robot’s closest possible position (pose) with respect to the marker when scanning the ArUco marker.
+- [ ] Scan the ArUco markers and store the robot’s closest possible pose with respect to the marker when scanning the ArUco marker.
 - [ ] Autonomously navigate to each ArUco marker
 - [ ] Collision avoidance and control of the robot.